userfrosting/learn/pages/17.recipes/06.advanced-tutorial/05.localization/docs.md

 ];
 ```

 Now it's time to create the French translation file.
-To avoid confusion, the French translation should be on the same file (`pastries.php`), but place it in a `fr_FR` directory:
+To avoid confusion, the French translation file should have the same name (`pastries.php`), but be placed in a `fr_FR` directory:

 `app/sprinkles/pastries/locale/fr_FR/pastries.php`
 ```php